There are several quotes on the right to die and several others from each of Albert Einstein and Bertrand Russell below.

 (hence AI's emblem).

-This is so fundamentally important a concept, and one apparently not grasped by a great many people, that I should explain what it means.
+This is so fundamentally important a concept, and one that a great many people apparently fail to grasp, that I should explain what it means.
 It is this: if you don't like the way something is, don't just complain about it, do what you can to make it better.

 - Kofi Annan Secretary General of the United Nations from 1997